PyEllips/pyElli/paper/paper.md

 All optical models adhere closely to the literature [@Hilfiker2018].
 The software easily includes the popular public-domain database for optical constants [refractiveindex.info](https://refractiveindex.info) [@rii].
 This allows the inclusion of literature dispersions with a single line of code.
-Additional dispersion relations can be either hard coded, which is more efficient, or parsed from a text-based domain-specific language into a fittable dispersion.
+Additional dispersion relations can be either hard coded, which is more efficient, or parsed from a text-based domain-specific language into a dispersion which can be fitted, e.g., polynomially.

 **PyElli** supports multiple solving algorithms with different characteristics.
 Currently, two algorithms using different formulations are available: a fast algorithm based on a 2x2 matrix formulation [@byrnes2020multilayer] and a more complex 4x4 matrix formulation [@Berreman72; @berreman4x4_doku; @berreman4x4_software].